Mission and Guiding Principles

 We seek to apply these principles in everything we do.

 Respect for the environment is one of Global Links’ guiding and founding principles.
-Our co-founders forged a model to rescue the tremendous amount of useful medical surplus that was being discarded and the dire need for these same materials in communities lacking resources globally and locally.
+Our co-founders forged a model to rescue the tremendous amount of useful medical surplus that was being discarded and and connect that surplus with the dire need for these same materials in communities lacking resources globally and locally.
 Our resulting circular economy model of medical surplus rescue and donation places equal emphasis on both parts of our mission: supporting health for underserved populations and promoting environmentally sustainable practices in healthcare and beyond.

 Global Links works to achieve our goals while keeping our overall environmental impact as low as possible.